 How many lumens do I need to light a garage?

 A single-car garage (roughly 12x20 feet) needs 3,000–4,000 lumens for adequate work lighting.
 A two-car garage (22x22 feet) needs 6,000–8,000 lumens.
-Two linked Feit Electric shop lights (5,000 lumens each) cover a two-car garage completely for under $70.
+Two linked Feit Electric shop lights at 4,500 lumens each cover a two-car garage better than a single cordless work light.
 The Milwaukee Rover (2,000 lumens) is an excellent supplement or task light but is not sufficient as the only light in a full garage shop.

 Can I use a work light as a shop light permanently?